Disability Accommodations Syllabus Statement

 If you are seeking accommodations (class/course adjustments) for a disability, here are the steps to take:

-1) Register as a student with a disability with Student Access Services (SAS) in the Center for Teaching and Learning (CTL).
+- Register as a student with a disability with Student Access Services (SAS) in the Student Academic Hub.
 This process takes time, so engage with SAS as early as possible.

 Please remember that:

 - The steps above are required in order to be granted reasonable accommodations for disabling conditions.

 - Accommodations cannot be implemented retroactively.
 That is, accommodations can only be applied to a course after they have been approved by SAS, and after you have discussed your accommodations with your instructor and the instructor has signed the FCS.

 - Appointments with SAS staff are scheduled through the Starfish “Success Network” tab (you can access Starfish through Canvas).
 For more information, check the SAS website, e-mail firstname.lastname@example.org, or call 703-284-1538.

 Temporary challenges due to accident, illness, etc. that may result in missing class or navigating general campus access do not necessarily fall under the purview of SAS.
 If you experience something of this nature, please start by alerting your instructors.
 The Dean of Student Success may be involved in alerting instructors in extreme cases.

 As you review the syllabus for each class, note the above statement and invite students to meet you either during office hours or by appointment.
 These invitations are important in helping the student feel at ease and for encouraging self-identification.
 Due to confidentiality, SAS does not directly notify instructors of a student’s disabilities except at the request of the student.